Who We Are

 Photo courtesy of Shane Dundas and the National Deaf Life Museum.

-As a young boy, Andrew Foster wanted to go to Africa to preach the gospel.
-This dream became a reality, and over 50 years later, his legacy continues, putting thousands of deaf Africans on the path to equality.
+The dreams we have as children do not always come true, but even as a young boy Andrew Foster wanted to go to Africa to preach the gospel.
+His dream became a reality, and over 50 years later, his legacy continues, putting thousands of deaf...

-Andrew Foster felt countries were responsible for the education of their deaf citizens.
-He took steps to persuade authorities to take on responsibility and encourage networking and collaboration among educators.
-The authorities did this while he left to establish schools in other parts of Africa.
+Andrew Foster's chief goal in Africa was religious education and conversion, and he felt countries were responsible for the general education of their own deaf citizens.
+With some success, he persuaded authorities to take on the responsibility and encourage networking and collaboration among educators.
+In...

 Deaf Americans see Laurent Clerc and Thomas Hopkins Gallaudet as the founders of deaf education in the U.S., and many deaf Africans look to Andrew Foster in the same way.
-Having raised funds in Europe, Foster established his first school in Ghana, primarily teaching deaf children.
+Before his arrival in Africa in 1957, the continent's only schools for deaf children were...

-Andrew and Berta’s son Tim Foster carried the torch lit by his parents throughout Africa.
-Working with the Christian Mission for the Deaf, he ensures deaf children receive education and uses Sign Language to preach the gospel in Africa.
+Andrew and Berta's son Tim Foster has carried the torch lit by his parents throughout Africa.
+Working with the Christian Mission for the Deaf, he continues to ensure deaf children receive education.
+Tim Foster on mission trip to N'Djamena, Chad, 2012 Courtesy of the Andrew...

 Gallaudet University, chartered in 1864, is a private university for deaf and hard of hearing students.